How to Germinate Microgreens Part 4: The Hybrid Blackout Method

 hulls shedding off germinating sunflowers

-Here are the benefits of the the hybrid blackout method.
+Here are the benefits of the hybrid blackout method.

 • It has produced sunflower shoots with a strong root system.